aseel2001-so/sampleApp/README.md

+# aseel2001 - Software engineering
+## course project
-#This is myApp project
+This is a testing project for demo.
-Tis is test